 If your business involves a lot of traveling, consider replacing company phones with newer models with hotspots built in.
 Or, you can purchase one for about $100 each from your provider along with a monthly plan fee.

 4. Keep Business and Personal Separate

-It’s common these days to have employees work remotely from time to time.
-We’ve already been over the dangers of public WiFi, but what about their connections at home?
+It is very common these days to have employees work remotely from time to time.
+We have already been over the dangers of public WiFi, but what about their connections at home?

 It’s best for your employees to use a VPN or VPS when working from home.
 A virtual private network or server Their Internet access will feel safer and more private, especially if you are using torrent site.
 If you insist that all employees use one, you may even be able to get away with them using public WiFi.